Airbus A330: Production

-The last A330-200 was delivered to OpenSkies (operating for LEVEL) on October 1, 2019.
+The last A330-200 was delivered to OpenSkies (operating for LEVEL) on 1 October 2019, registered F-HLVN (subsequently reregistered EC-NNH in 2021).

-The last A330-300 built was flown to Brussels Airport on February 28, 2020; Aer Lingus took delivery on 4 March 2020.
+The last A330-300 built was registered EI-EIN and flown to Brussels Airport on 28 February 2020; Aer Lingus took delivery on 4 March 2020.
 At the time, four completed A330-300s for troubled Hong Kong Airlines were still undelivered.

 A330 MRTT/KC-30B and BelugaXL production both continue alongside that of the A330neo.

 The COVID-19 pandemic reduced demand for new jets in 2020, and Airbus cut its monthly production from 4.5 to 2 A330s.

 In September 2020, the A330 reached a milestone of 1500 deliveries, Airbus's first twin-aisle aircraft to do so, and the third overall after the Boeing 747 and 777.

 Design

 The A330 is a medium-size, wide-body aircraft, with two engines suspended on pylons under the wings.
-A two-wheel nose undercarriage and two four-wheel bogie main legs built by Messier-Dowty support the aeroplane on the ground.
+A two-wheel nose undercarriage and two four-wheel bogie main legs built by Messier-Dowty support the aircraft on the ground.
 Its MTOW grew from 212 t at introduction to 242 t in 2015, enhancing its payload-range performance.
-John Leahy states that it was intentionally being held down in takeoff weight and performance because Airbus avoided overlapping with the A340.
+John Leahy states that originally the A330 was intentionally being held down in takeoff weight and performance in order to avoid overlapping with the A340.

-The airframe of the A330 features a low-wing lever monoplane with a wing virtually identical to that of the A340-200/300.
+The airframe of the A330 features a low-wing cantilever monoplane with a wing virtually identical to that of the A340-200/300.
 On the A330-300, one engine is installed at the inboard pylon while the outboard pylon position is not used; for the A340-300, both engine pylons are used, which allows the A340-300 wing to sustain a higher (wing-limited) MTOW.
 This is as the A340's two engines at each wing provide a more equal force distribution (engine weight) over the wing, while also the total engine weight counteracting moment is located more outboard with more engine weight located further outboard on the wing, hence the wing root bending moment with equal TOW is less on the A340-300 than on the A330-300.
+The A340 has a longer range and heavier payload, while the A330 has better fuel economy over the same distance.

 The wings were designed and manufactured by BAe, which developed a long slender wing with a very high aspect ratio to provide high aerodynamic efficiency.
 The wing is swept back at 30 degrees and, along with other design features, allows a maximum operating Mach number of 0.86.
 To reach a long span and high aspect ratio without a large weight penalty, the wing has relatively high thickness-to-chord ratio of 11.8% or 12.8%.
-Jet airliners have Thickness-to-chord ratios ranging from 9.4% (MD-11 or Boeing 747) to 13% (Avro RJ or 737 Classic).
+Jet airliners have thickness-to-chord ratios ranging from 9.4% (MD-11 or Boeing 747) to 13% (Avro RJ or 737 Classic).
 Each wing also has a 2.74 m tall winglet instead of the wingtip fences found on earlier Airbus aircraft.